tskuo/Wikibench/dataset/README.md

 * entityId: The ID of the edit associated with this data point.
 * entityNote: Not used in this dataset.
 * facets: Each edit is associated with some labels.
 In this dataset, the two facets of labels are edit damage and user intent.
 For label definitions, refer to the campaign page.
-* primary label: The label collectively determined by community members that is intended to reflect a consensus view.
+* primaryLabel: The label collectively determined by community members that is intended to reflect a consensus view.
   - lastModifier: The person who last modified the primary label.
   - label: The edit damage or user intent primary label of this edit.
   - touched: The timestamp that indicates when the primary label was last modified.